robotet/aira.life/README.md

-# Default starter for Gridsome
+# Headless website for aira.life

-This is the project you get when you run `gridsome create new-project`.

-### 1. Install Gridsome CLI tool if you don't have
+## Local installation

-`npm install --global @gridsome/cli`
+1. `npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
+2. clone this repo
-2. `cd my-gridsome-site` to open the folder
+3. `cd folder-for-project` to open the folder
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+4. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌
+5. Happy coding 🎉🙌